chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nemo/index.md

 NeMo is built on [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), a high-level interface to PyTorch with a focus on scalability, and uses the [Hydra](https://hydra.cc/) library for configuration management.

-Since NeMo is a framework with many collections of modules suitable for a whide variety of projects, we've chosen an example task, generative text to speech, requiring the use of two TTS modules.
+Since NeMo is a framework with many collections of modules suitable for a wide variety of projects, we've chosen an example task, generative text to speech, requiring the use of two TTS modules.
 This is an appropriate example of a task that might be run as part of a larger production application.

 ## Text to Speech (TTS) Example

 In this section, we'll run a script that uses the NeMo Chainguard Image to:

-- Take a message in plain text
+- Start with a message in plain text
 - Transform it into a set of phonemes
 - Generate a spectrogram (waveform representation) using a NeMo-provided spectrogram model
 - Transform the spectrogram values into audio using a NeMo-provided vocoder (human voice) model
-- Write the resulting audio to a .wav file at a set rate
+- Write the resulting audio to a `.wav` file at a set rate

 First, let's create a folder to work in on your host machine: